OctopusDeploy/blog/blog/2021-03/continuous-delivery-of-octopus/index.md

 ### 🔢 major.minor.build versioning

-Nightly builds did surface an interesting challenge for us though.
-With our prior numbering scheme, rebuilding every night would result in the same version number.
-Many downstream systems (e.g. nuget.org) don't like different packages with the same version number, which meant we needed a new plan.
-We now use a major.minor.build numbering strategy.
-This means the build number are much larger than we're all used to, but effectively, it's just a number.
+Nightly builds did surface an interesting challenge for us, though.
+With our prior numbering scheme (`major.minor.patch`), rebuilding every night would result in multiple builds per Git commit, and our build numbers would only change if a commit had been made.
+This meant that we ended up with multiple builds with the same version number.
+Many downstream systems (e.g. nuget.org, registry.npmjs.org) don't like different packages with the same version number, which meant we needed a new plan.

+We now use a `major.minor.build` numbering strategy.
+This means the patch numbers are much larger than we're all used to but, effectively, it's just a number.
 As this is now a build number, there will be gaps between version numbers, but you'll almost always want to grab the latest build.

 As a side note, our journey down this path means we've diverged quite far from what [GitVersion](https://github.com/GitTools/GitVersion) is designed to do, and we ended up writing our own version calculator, [OctoVersion](https://github.com/OctopusDeploy/OctoVersion).
 This handles our multiple release streams much better, and as it's laser focused on our use case, it's much faster too.